My Activity Tracking

 My disease.

 I was 17, starting my final school holiday break ever.
 Year 12, the biggest schooling year.
 The foundation for my future.
 Abdominal pains had come and gone all year, without a trace of other symptoms.
 Doctors had thrown their hands in the air.
 I had put it down to stress… until the pain was unbearable.
 I travelled an hour out of town for a colonoscopy.
-The doctor said it would most likely be IBS (Irritable Bowel Syndrome, the non-cronic diagnosis which I would have much preferred).
+The doctor said it would most likely be IBS (Irritable Bowel Syndrome, the non-chronic diagnosis which I would have much preferred).
 Fast forward to post-procedure… It’s Crohn’s disease.

 But what is Crohn’s disease?
 I had never even heard of it before…